 We believe that our Elder-led government is most faithful to the church governments described in the New Testament, and that it has worked well for our church.
 Men who exhibit the qualities described in I Timothy 3:1-7 and Titus 1:5-9, and who have a record of ministry at FBC, are invited to consider service as Elder.

-In 2017 our elders are: Chris Beck, Tom Fairweather, Todd Geist, Ken Hastings, Kevin Howard, Tim Jones, Tom Jones (Chairman), Brad Lewis, Wayne Lowe, Steve Mary, Rich Miklautsch, Brian Mullholand, Jim Pittman, Dan Price, and Ron Ruppersburg, and Steve Simpson (Photos in same order).
+In 2017 our elders are: Chris Beck, Tom Fairweather, Todd Geist, Ken Hastings, Kevin Howard, Tim Jones, Tom Jones (Chairman), Brad Lewis, Wayne Lowe, Steve Mary, Rich Miklautsch, Brian Mullholand, Jim Pittman, Dan Price, Ron Ruppersburg, and Steve Simpson (Photos in same order).
 Henry van den Berg serves as President of the Corporation.

 Deacons are entrusted with overseeing and nurturing the Care Ministries of Faith Bible Church, including administering the Benevolence Fund.
 They partner with the Elders in their shepherding role for FBC families and individuals, with a focus on care ministry.
 FBC is blessed with many Care Ministries today.
-Where care needs among the fellowship can be met through existing ministries (such as Servant’s Kitchen, Funeral Luncheons, and Care Baskets, which are under the auspices of Women’s Ministries), the Deacons nurture them and make appropriate referrals to them.
+Where care needs among the fellowship can be met through existing ministries (such as Meal Providers, Funeral Luncheons, and Care Baskets, which are under the auspices of Women’s Ministries), the Deacons nurture them and make appropriate referrals to them.
 Deacons then serve as a focal point for any unmet care needs.

 The Office of Deacon was introduced to FBC in 2002.
 A Deacon is a man who meets the qualifications presented in 1 Timothy 3:8-13, participates in the fellowship of FBC, and affirms the Doctrinal Statement and the Covenant of Fellowship.
 If a Deacon is married, his wife must meet the qualifications in 1 Timothy 3:11 and partner with her husband in this ministry.